2017 NBA All-Star Game

 The 2017 NBA All-Star Game was an exhibition basketball game that was played on February 19, 2017, during the National Basketball Association's (NBA) 2016–17 season.
 It was the 66th edition of the NBA All-Star Game, and was played at the Smoothie King Center in New Orleans, home of the New Orleans Pelicans.
+This was the third time that New Orleans hosted the All-Star Game; the previous times were in 2008 and 2014.

 The Western Conference defeated the Eastern Conference, 192–182.
 Anthony Davis was named the All-Star Game Most Valuable Player after scoring 52 points, at the time the second most ever by a player in an NBA All-Star Game.
 The game was televised nationally by TNT and TBS in the United States.

 The NBA initially planned to hold the 2017 All-Star Game at the Spectrum Center in Charlotte, North Carolina, home of the Charlotte Hornets; it would have been the second time that Charlotte hosted the All-Star Game, following the 1991 event at the now-demolished Charlotte Coliseum.
 On August 19, 2016, the NBA chose to move the 2017 All-Star Game to New Orleans, due to controversy surrounding North Carolina's "bathroom bill", commonly known as HB2.
 It was the first major sporting event in the United States to be relocated for political reasons since 1990; in that instance, the National Football League (NFL) relocated Super Bowl XXVII out of Tempe, Arizona, because the state did not recognize Martin Luther King Jr. Day.

-The game was originally scheduled to be held at Spectrum Center in Charlotte, North Carolina, but due to the passing of the Public Facilities Privacy & Security Act, it was movied to the Smoothie King Center in New Orleans, Louisiana.
+The game was originally scheduled to be held at Spectrum Center in Charlotte, North Carolina, but due to the passing of the Public Facilities Privacy & Security Act, it was moved to the Smoothie King Center in New Orleans, Louisiana.